IBM-Blockchain/blockchain-vscode-extension/client/README.md

 ### Debugging a smart contract
 Debugging your smart contract allows you to run through the smart contract transactions with breakpoints and output, to ensure your transaction works as intended.
 To debug your smart contract follow these steps:

 1. Ensure you are connected to the `local_fabric` runtime and that the `local_fabric` peer is in development mode.
 Development mode is indicated by an infinity symbol on a peer, under `Nodes` in the `Local Fabric Ops` panel.
 To toggle development mode, right-click the peer and select `Toggle Development Mode`.
+By toggling development mode, transactions will now have a large timeout value.
 2. Open your smart contract project in your workspace.
 3. Open the debug view in Visual Studio Code using the left-hand navigation bar.
 4. Select the `Debug Smart Contract` configuration by using the dropdown in the upper-left.